abs-tudelft/sbd/manual/src/introduction/index.md

 # Introduction

 What requirement would you place on a city or town to live in?
-As far as the TA's are concerned, that have prepared this lab, it is paramount there are **plenty of beer breweries** nearby, such that we may quench our thirst after a hard day's work at the Supercomputing for Big Data lab!
+As far as the teaching assistants (TAs) are concerned, that have prepared this lab, it is paramount there are *plenty of beer breweries* nearby, such that we may quench our thirst after a hard day's work at the Supercomputing for Big Data lab!

 It turns out that we can achieve all the learning objectives of the course by attempting to answer this question and some variants on it.
 To this end, we